Aankarsh/INVERSE-OF-A-MATRIX/README.md

 End the program
 ## Program:
 #Program to find the inverse of a matrix.
-#Developed by: AGILAN J
+#Developed by: AANKARSH j
-#RegisterNumber: 24900503
+#RegisterNumber: 24013602
     import numpy as np
     a=np.array([[6,2,3],[3,1,1],[10,3,4]])
     result=np.linalg.inv(a)